shuyanhui/HD/README.md

 Remember what we're dealing with.
 We're dealing with Tone.
 Tone infuses everything with cognitive potential.
 So what that means is that the moment you're aligned correctly, the moment your orientation is correct, the moment you're there in the environment with the right perspective, you have a flood of cognitive potential that is part of the way you live out your story.
 Because it's the way in which the depth at which the nuance of which you're going to be taking things in.

-_Advanced Mechanics I is a program of the International Human Design School (HDS)_So, we have these two aspects.
-When you go over to the Personality side, you can see that what has happened here to the Node _[Design North Node]_ that was over here _[red X]_, is the way the Design is going to operate in its future--88\({}^{\circ}\) of the Sun difference.
+So, we have these two aspects.
+When you go over to the Personality side, you can see that what has happened here to the Node _[Design North Node]_ that was over here _[red X]_, is the way the Design is going to operate in its future--88 of the Sun difference.
 It's an interesting thing to think about.
 The way in which it's going to be able to use what it's taking in _[Tone 6]_, because that's basically what this is about, how do you use what you've taken in?
 And of course, the way you can use it is going to be determined by whether it's going to be strategic or it's going to be receptive; whether it is going to be peripheral or it's going to be focused is more accurate.

 Here you can see that it's going to be peripheral, that it needs to work peripherally.
 Otherwise, it wouldn't work.
 So, this is allowing a cognitive flow of information to go back and forth across this.
 And it's going back and forth across this through the agency of the Magnetic Monopole with its attraction frequency, capture frequency.
 So here we are held together, and layered on top of that is our story.
 What we bring to our story is our cognitive potential.
 And it says a lot.The Design of the Cognitive Potential: The 30.6

-Seeing\(-\)I talk a lot about seeing and this is where seeing take place.
+SeeingI talk a lot about seeing and this is where seeing take place.
 But we all see differently.
 And even though our perspective, as we know, is framed within what is, in fact, six basic possibilities, each of those six basic possibilities have hundreds if not thousands of variations.
 Think about this one in this particular case.
 In this particular case, let's begin with looking at the Design of our cognitive potential.
 What we know about the design of the cognitive potential is that we're dealing with the 30th gate.
 We have the South Node in the 30th gate of desire.
 It's a gate of fates, the Clinging Fire, and the 6th line, Enforcement, _the discipline to maintain right action_ and the discipline to maintain right action with a very active* connection to that.

 In other words, when this person is correct, they are rigidly correct. _An assertiveness to purge the inferior while accepting to lead the weak._ We're beginning to get the way in which this seeing is going to work, to look for things, to be able to see things that are going to be a benefit to others, the strength to eliminate negative feelings.
 There are all kinds of things that are here that become part of the way in which the cognitive potential is going to operate.

 Remember, this is the physical side.
 And as the physical side, we have to see that we're dealing with certain things.
 For example, we are dealing with the influence of what it is to be 6, what it is to be not designed to pay attention to what is really around you but to see beyond, so you know that the cognitive potential being guided by that 6th line is really looking off into things.
 You have somebody who isn't particularly focused on seeing things to resolve them in the moment.
 It's not there.
 It's looking beyond.
 And it's looking filled with a desire and a desire that is deeply active.

-_Advanced Mechanics I is a program of the International Human Design School (HDS)_

 ### 4.2.1 Total Transposition of the 55 Gate Design South Node